1 of 4

 Dancing "sardanas" near l'ermita de Sant Medir for the Sant Medir's Day celebrations.
 Photo by Jordi Garcia (CC BY NC 2.0)

-2023 Sant Medir Celebrations
+2024 Sant Medir Celebrations

-The festival's official opening ceremony kicks off on Sunday, February 19 with the gathering of the flag bearers, ball de bastons (stick dancing), dancing gegants, a parade and family activities.
-The following weekend sees a correfoc running through the streets on Saturday, February 25, 2023 at 18:30 starting at Gran de Gràcia with Nil Fabra.
-On Sunday, February 26 the 39th annual pilgrimage from Gràcia to l’Ermita de Sant Medir begins at 8:00 from Plaça Trilla, bringing participants up trough the Horta-Guinardó district and into Collserola Park to the hermitage tucked in among the hills along the old Roman road that connected Terrassa and Barcelona.
+On Sunday, February 25th the 40th annual pilgrimage from Gràcia to l’Ermita de Sant Medir begins at 8:00 from Plaça Trilla, bringing participants up trough the Horta-Guinardó district and into Collserola Park to the hermitage tucked in among the hills along the old Roman road that connected Terrassa and Barcelona.
 As every year, a tribute will be paid to the founder of the festival, Josep Vidal i Granés, at the cemetery of Sant Genís dels Agudells.
+Once at the hermitage a floral offering is laid in honor of Sant Medir.

-Originally published on February 26, 2020, updated February 18, 2023.
+Published on February 26, 2020, updated February 18, 2024.